afortuny/SustainableFashionAI/Intro.md

 On top of that, the employment of AI professionals will hardly compensate for the job losses due to automation, affecting worlwide  [60 million textile workers](https://fashionunited.com/global-fashion-industry-statistics).
 AI is likely to be used to replace humans in the production process, as [the wall street journal points](https://www.youtube.com/watch?v=OsSDI8wWAyQ).

-But it is that all that AI can offer? job automation and a fashion that is faster, last less and keep polluting the planet at unprecedented rate?
+But it is that all that AI can offer? job automation and fashion that expires faster, last less and keep polluting the planet at unprecedented rate?
 Probably not.
 We would like to offer ways in which AI could accelerate the implementation of a circular economy in the following dimensions:

 # What AI can do to accelerate a truly circular fashion

-In the following, we provide a long but not exhaustive list of use cases were AI can be used to make the industry more sustainable in all stages of the value creation and use, including the potential role of consumer behaviour change and policy supported by AI.
+In the following, we provide a long but not exhaustive list of use cases were AI can be used to make the industry more sustainable in all stages of the value creation, including the potential role of consumer behaviour change and policy changes supported by AI.

 *Improving Design and Raw materials selection*